Featured Image for QID 35017

 • Technological Advancements: Technological advancements are developments in technology that improve efficiency and effectiveness.
 For example, technological advancements in robotics are changing how tasks are performed in various fields.

-1Try to make your own TS using these suggested words.
-Then fill the above-mentioned template, and submit to our AI for evaluation.
-Keep making changes only in the TS till you get the full scores.
-This is the fastest way for you to prepare for the writing section of PTE Academic test.
+Consider making your own TS using these suggested words.
+Then fill out the template provided above and submit it to our AI for evaluation.
+Keep refining only the TS until you receive full scores.
+This is the fastest way to get ready for the writing section of the PTE Academic test.

 Vanita